Passwordless authentication: How financial institutions can solve the password problem

 The threat is real.
 Widely available phishing kits for sale on the dark web make it quick, easy, and cheap to host phishing sites to launch attacks.
 In fact, the dark web economy is growing with places like the Genesis Marketplace that not only sell usernames and passwords, but also the fingerprints that go along with the device.
 Having this type of information makes it possible for a bot to bypass most online access management security measures and successfully access and drain a victim’s bank account.

-A growing number of banks are considering passwordless authentication solutions for their mobile users.
-A 2021 Aite-Novarica survey showed that 68% of US consumers use their smartphone to login to their bank account at least once a week.
-Similarly, in November 2021, Forrester Research’s Oliwia Berdak confirmed “Forrester data shows that some 40% of French, 54% of Italian, and 54% of UK online adults have done their banking on a smartphone — via either the bank’s mobile website or app — in the past month.”
+In 2024, 78% of US consumers prefer to use mobile or online banking.
+Similarly, Forrester Research’s Oliwia Berdak confirmed, “Forrester data shows that some 40% of French, 54% of Italian, and 54% of UK online adults have done their banking on a smartphone — via either the bank’s mobile website or app — in the past month.”

-Usernames and passwords tend to be too clunky for use on smaller devices like a smartphone.
-There are better alternatives that pair multi-factor authentication (MFA) with a user-friendly experience and are more resistant to fraud attacks.
+Yet, usernames and passwords tend to be too clunky for use on smaller devices like smartphones.
+Better alternatives pair multi-factor authentication (MFA) with a user-friendly experience and are more resistant to fraud attacks.

 Here are a few of the most popular methods: